zcsinger/Vegetation-Banding/README.md

 ## Overview

-The following are code excerpts as part of a Mathematics REU.
+This project was part of a summer undergraduate research project for modeling complex systems found in nature.
 Numerical simulations written in MATLAB include arclength continuation methods, direct simulation of a system of partial differential equations using finite differences, and programs for generating figures.

 ## Background on Project